 Ted: I'm not going to give up on her.
 Future Ted: I should have given up on her.
 Ted: This girl is special.
 Future Ted: She was the devil.
 Ted: Things are going to work out with Tiffany.
 Future Ted:No they're not, dumbass.

 Love at First Sight: Deconstructed.
 Ted desperately wants this to happen to him, and at a few times he thinks it has happened, but mainly it's because he's In Love with Love.
+Turns out it's a Decon-Recon Switch and the series ends with Ted having fallen in love at first sight anyway.
 On the other hand, Marshall and Lily really do seem to have fallen in love at first sight (although the story of their first meeting has gone through a few revisions over the years, so it should be taken with a grain of salt).

 Lowest Cosmic Denominator: None of the characters are really religious, but they all believe that "The Universe" has a will and, to some extent controls their life.